alleyinteractive/wp-command-palette/readme.txt

-# Command Palette Extension
+=== Command Palette Extension ===
 Contributors: alleyinteractive

-Tags: command-palette, alleyinteractive, wp-command-palette

-Stable tag: 0.1.1
+Tags: command-palette, alleyinteractive, wp-command-palette Stable tag: 0.1.1
 Requires at least: 6.4
 Tested up to: 6.5
 Requires PHP: 8.1
 License: GPL v2 or later

 Extend the WordPress Command Palette with all the available admin menu items.

 ## Installation

-You can install the package via Composer:
+You can install the package via Composer or download it from WordPress.org:

 ```bash
 composer require alleyinteractive/wp-command-palette